 - Select an existing Brand (In this case, select an “Owned” brand.)

-- Click +Google My Business under Add Common Properties.
+- Click the +Google My Business button under Add Common Properties.

 - Enter your Google My Business ID (CID) in the field.
-(If you need help finding that number, check out this help article.)
+(You can find that number by following the steps in this help article.)

 - Click Save Brand.